What is mitral valve prolapse syndrome?

-As with mitral valve prolapse, people with the mitral valve prolapse ‘syndrome’ seem to share a number of physical similarities.
+As with mitral valve prolapse, people who are said to have the mitral valve prolapse “syndrome” seem to share a number of physical similarities.

-Patients tend to have a low body mass index, longer than average arms and fingers (asthenic body habitus – possibly due to marfan syndrome), joints that stretch beyond the norm (joint hypermobility), hollow chests (pectus excavatum), and spines that feature abnormal curves or deformities such as scoliosis or kyphosis.
+Patients tend to have a low body mass index, longer than average arms and fingers (known as asthenic body habitus – possibly due to marfan syndrome), joints that stretch beyond the norm (joint hypermobility), hollow chests (pectus excavatum), and spines that feature abnormal curves or deformities, such as scoliosis or kyphosis.

 How is mitral valve prolapse syndrome diagnosed?